 WAVE Training Sessions

-The WAVE training sessions are rotated throughout the state's 17 major drainage basins on a five year schedule, targeting those basins that will be sampled by the DEC Stream Biomonitoring Unit in the following year (NYSDEC Stream Biomonitoring Unit's monitoring schedule).
-This year (2014), WAVE training sessions are being offered in the Niagara River, Lake Ontario, and Mohawk River basins.
+The WAVE training sessions are rotated throughout the state's 17 major drainage basins on a five year schedule, targeting those basins that will be sampled by the DEC Stream Biomonitoring Unit in the following year (see the professional monitoring schedule: http://www.dec.ny.gov/chemical/29576.html).
+This year, WAVE training sessions are being offered in the Seneca/Oneida/Oswego, Allegheny, and Upper Hudson River basins.

 Local coordinator and basic WAVE training sessions are scheduled for May and June at the locations listed below.
-Local coordinators should plan to attend from 9am-4pm whereas basic WAVE training will be held at the same location from 12-4pm.
+Local coordinators should plan to attend from 9am-4pm; basic WAVE training will be held at the same location from 12-4pm.

 Newcomb, Essex County (May 15)

 Salamanca, Cattaraugus County (June 11)

 For more information or to register for a training session, contact the WAVE Coordinator Alene Onion by email: firstname.lastname@example.org.